xavierdelacruz/ProductCatalogSpringFinancialApp/README.md

-# ProductCatalogSpringFinancialApp
-Front end application to support the backend for Product Catalog searching

 # Product Catalog Frontend
 A simple React single-page application (SPA) that interacts with the Product Catalog backend API.
 It supports product browsing, searching, and pagination.

 ---